UpdateThis article was updated May 5, 2021.

 If you are still confused about the PPP forgiveness application process, here are a few suggestions that may help:

 - Download the 3508EZ form and follow the instructions for filling it out.
-That more detailed forgiveness form may help you with more detailed instructions for the calculations.
+It provides more detailed instructions than Form 3508S.

 - Consult the latest forgiveness guidance from the SBA.
 It may feel overwhelming, but it includes answers to many common questions.